The US Beef Industry: how do we work? - USMEF Europe

 While each kind of beef offers specific value to consumers, all beef is safe and nutritious.
 Beef goes through a rigorous inspection process and is subject to strict government guidelines to ensure the highest levels of safety.
 Today’s lean beef is one of the most flavorful and efficient ways to meet the daily value for 10 essential nutrients like iron, zinc and B vitamins.
 There are 29 different steak, roast and ground beef choices that meet U.S. government guidelines for lean.

-Grain-Fed beef
+beef choices

 Grain-Fed Beef